OfficeDev/Microsoft-Teams-Samples/samples/app-localization/csharp/README.md

 	- Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 	- While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

-    > NOTE: When you create your app registration, you will create an App ID and App password - make sure you keep these for later.

 3. Setup NGROK
       - Run ngrok - point to port 3978

 	```bash
 	ngrok http -host-header=rewrite 3978
 	```

 4. Setup for code

   - Clone the repository